huzhangron/Interactive_Intelligent_Recommendation_System/data/README.md

 and has the following format:
  userId, movieId, rating, timestamp
-Ratings are made on a 5-star scale, with half-star increments (0.5 stars - 5.0 1 The original dataset contains more than 20 million ratings created by about 130000 users.
+Ratings are made on a 5-star scale, with half-star increments (0.5 stars - 5.0
-3
-stars).

 The file movies.csv contains the movie information.
 Each line of this file after the header row represents one movie, and has the following format: movieId, title, genres